redkite-labs/redkitecms-docs/book/add-custom-block.rst

 by the **editorParameters** method which has been added to AlBlockManagerBootstrapButtonTutorialBlock by the generator command.

-This method is used to define the parameter which are passed to the editor and overrides the method defined in the **AlBlockManager** object, which returns an empty array by default:
+This method is used to define the parameters which are passed to the editor and overrides the method defined in the **AlBlockManager** object, which returns an empty array by default:

 .. code-block:: php